PoojithaAkula4/CRM-Salesforce-Analytics-Project/README.md

 ![Salesforce Logo](https://github.com/user-attachments/assets/75c7bf0a-598c-4bb4-9280-e5d151ea08be)

 ## Introduction
-This project provides a complete end-to-end data analytics workflow for CRM (Salesforce).
-The goal is to extract valuable business insights using Excel, SQL, Tableau, and Power BI.
+This project provides a complete end-to-end data analytics workflow for the CRM (Salesforce).
+The goal is to extract valuable business insights, spot problems, and provide solutions using Excel, SQL, Tableau, and Power BI.

 ## Project Objectives
 - Export, transform, and load the data (ETL).